Year Released: 2014

 This authentic Indian dish comes from Suneeta Vaswani, a native of Mumbai and now one of our country’s foremost experts on Indian cooking.
 She provided several recipes for a chapter in Different Drummer’s Appetite for Murder: A Mystery Lover’s Cookbook , “The Adventure of Silver Blaze,” where the solution to the mystery centered upon curried mutton.
 Her Kasmiri Griddle Lamb Kabobs were a refined improvement on the curried mutton.
 Suneet’s menu bubbled over with seventeen exotic spices.
 In addition to the Kasmiri Griddle Kabobs, it featured Vegetable Pulao, Broccoli with Peanuts, Ginger, and Indian Spices; Prawn Balchow, and Grape Raita with Cilantro, Mint, and Green Chile Spiked with Yogurt.

 I have chosen the final dish, Grape Raita, because it is very authentic and yet so simple to prepare, almost as easy as jello, but ever so much more fun.
 I am sure it will appeal to those of us not accustomed to India’s very spicy dishes.
 It is often eaten between courses to refresh the palate or at the end of a meal.
-If you are interested in getting recipes for the whole menu, click for a free download of the first 35 pages of Appetite for Murder here.
+If you are interested in getting recipes for the whole menu, you can purchase Appetite for Murder here.